Wizarding World: Stage play

 In December 2013, J. K. Rowling announced that she was working on a Harry Potter–based play, and in June 2015 it was officially titled Harry Potter and the Cursed Child.
 The two-part, West End stage play, written by British playwright Jack Thorne, is based on an original story by Thorne, John Tiffany and Rowling.
 It is directed by Tiffany with choreography by Steven Hoggett, set design by Christine Jones, costume design by Katrina Lindsay, lighting design by Neil Austin, music by Imogen Heap, and sound design by Gareth Fry.
 The story begins nineteen years after the events of Deathly Hallows and follows Harry Potter, now a Ministry of Magic employee, and his younger son Albus Severus Potter, who is about to attend Hogwarts.
 On 20 December 2015, it was announced that Jamie Parker, Noma Dumezweni and Paul Thornley would play Harry Potter, Hermione Granger and Ron Weasley respectively.
 The play debuted at the Palace Theatre, London on 7 June 2016 in previews, with the official opening on 30 July.
 The script was released in book form the day after the play's world premiere.
 The play opened on Broadway at the redesigned Lyric Theatre, New York City on 22 April 2018.
 Parker, Dumezweni, and Thornley reprised their roles on Broadway with Poppy Miller, Sam Clemmett, Alex Price, and Anthony Boyle also reprising their roles as Ginny Potter, Albus Potter, Draco Malfoy, and Scorpius Malfoy, respectively.
 Tom Felton was set to reprise his film role Draco Malfoy in the Broadway production for several months beginning in November 2025.
+Rupert Grint is set to reprise his film role as Ron Weasley in the Broadway production from February 2027.